What to Include in Your High School Graduation Program

 Not to worry, we’ve got you covered!

-As the kids enter the venue, will there be music playing?
-If so, find out which songs as well as how they’ll be played.
+As students enter the venue, will there be music playing?
+If so, find out which songs will be used, as well as how they’ll be played.
 If the music is live, it’s always a good idea to credit the people playing the music (i.e. the high school band) as opposed to the person who originally composed the notes.

 Most ceremonies will include opening remarks, often from the salutatorian.
-It’s an opportunity to welcome everyone for coming before the class begins to hand out awards.
-You’ll want to be sure note who will be speaking and include their title or reason for importance.
+It’s an opportunity to welcome everyone for coming before the awards and/or diplomas are given.
+You’ll want to be sure to note who will be speaking and include their title or reason for importance.

-These are special for not only the recipient but for their family as well.
-Be sure to list out which students won which award (Most Likely to Succeed, Most Popular, etc.) so that parents can keep track as they’re being presented.
+Awards are special for not only the recipient but for their family as well.
+Be sure to list out which students won which award (cum laude, magna cum laude, summa cum laude, Most Likely to Succeed, Most Popular, etc.) so that parents can keep track as they’re being presented.

 Presentation of Diplomas